 \[ \begin{align} 1 = \sum_{k}\sum_{l\leq k}^{}Z_{j, k, l}, \end{align} \]

-\[ \begin{align} Q_i^{\left(\text{Zerfälle}\right)} = \newtilde{m}_i\sum_{j}\sum_{k}\sum_{l\leq k}^{}\lambda_j n_j Z_{j, k, l}\left(\delta_{i, k} + \delta_{i, l} - \delta_{j, i}\right). \end{align} \]
+\[ \begin{align} Q_i^{\left(\text{decays}\right)} = \newtilde{m}_i\sum_{j}\sum_{k}\sum_{l\leq k}^{}\lambda_j n_j Z_{j, k, l}\left(\delta_{i, k} + \delta_{i, l} - \delta_{j, i}\right). \end{align} \]

-First, condensation and resublimation can lead directly to the creation of new particles of class $i$, and evaporation and sublimation can lead to their destruction, respectively.
-The corresponding mass flux densities are denoted by $\newtilde{q}_{v, i}'$ in the first case and $\newtilde{q}_{i, v}'$ in the second case.
-Through this process you get terms
+First, condensation and resublimation can directly produce new particles of class $i$, while evaporation and sublimation can destroy them.
+The corresponding mass flux densities are denoted by $\newtilde{q}_{v, i}'$ in the first case and $\newtilde{q}_{i, v}'$ in the second.
+This process yields the terms

-\[ \begin{align} Q_v^{\left(\pm\text{Entstehung}\right)} &= \sum_{j}^{}\newtilde{q}_{j, v}' - \newtilde{q}_{v, j}',\\ Q_i^{\left(\pm\text{Entstehung}\right)} &= \newtilde{q}_{v, i}' - \newtilde{q}_{i, v}'. \end{align} \]
+\[ \begin{align} Q_v^{\left(\pm\text{formation}\right)} &= \sum_{j}^{}\newtilde{q}_{j, v}' - \newtilde{q}_{v, j}',\\ Q_i^{\left(\pm\text{formation}\right)} &= \newtilde{q}_{v, i}' - \newtilde{q}_{i, v}'. \end{align} \]

-Large condensation products such as hailstones do not form instantaneously, but rather grow, among other things. through condensation or resublimation of water vapor on smaller particles.
-They can also disappear again in the opposite way.
-During a time interval $\Delta t$, condense or resublimate a mass $m_i$ of particles of class $i$ within a volume $\Delta V$.
-This causes them to grow and become heavier, but it was discussed in Chap.
-6 specifies that all particles of class $i$ should have the same mass $\newtilde{m}_i$.
-If this is the only process that takes place, it is due to conservation of mass
+Large condensate particles such as hailstones do not form instantaneously; instead, they grow, among other mechanisms, by condensation or resublimation of water vapor onto smaller particles.
+In the reverse process, they can also diminish again.
+During a time interval $\Delta t$, let a mass $m_i$ condense or resublimate onto particles of class $i$ within a volume $\Delta V$.
+This makes those particles larger and heavier; however, Chap.
+6 specified that all particles of class $i$ should have the same mass $\newtilde{m}_i$.
+If this is the only process taking place, mass conservation implies

 \[ \begin{align} \rho_{g\left(i\right)}\left(t\right)\Delta V + m_i = \rho_{g\left(i\right)}\left(t + \Delta t\right)\Delta V. \end{align} \]